 - 12 pounds after the third month

 Or maybe you want to increase the revenue for your business by 15% each month over the next quarter.

 Many businesses, especially tech companies, use the agile scrum methodology.
 This is an iterative process where the duration of the project is split into periods of time called sprint cycles and program increments (PI).
+Much like milestones.